Schneider Electric and Cisco Partner to Bridge Operational Technology (OT) and Information Technology (IT) in building management systems

 Two technology leaders, one best-in-class solution

-”Schneider Electric is leading the digital transformation of smart buildings with EcoStruxure™ Building, a secure and open platform, making it possible for IoT enabled solutions to seamlessly connect, collect, analyze, and act on data in real-time,” said Kaynam Hedayat, VP Product Management, Digital Energy, at Schneider Electric.
+”Schneider Electric is leading the digital transformation of smart buildings with EcoStruxure™ Building, a secure and open platform, making it possible for IoT enabled solutions to seamlessly connect, collect, analyse, and act on data in real-time,” said Paul Crothers, General Manager of Marketing & Partner Solutions, Digital Buildings, at Schneider Electric in Australia.
 “It is exciting to see our solutions, coupled with Cisco IT expertise, deliver results.
 It lets our EcoXpert partners deliver the best solutions to their customers, while helping them grow their businesses, differentiate their companies, and be more profitable.”

 The Schneider and Cisco solution makes building management systems more:

-- Standardize with a single security vendor for IT and OT security
+- Standardise with a single security vendor for IT and OT security

 - Identify, segment, and mediate anomalies or cyber-attacks as they occur